iamprem/summarizer/README.md

 The following is the sample output which contains 5 sentences on each concept/topic in the review.
 There are obtained from the right singular vector matrix.
 Here,

-* **Concept 1** clearly shows the positive feedback about Hancom Office that comes with this tablet
+* **Concept X** clearly shows the positive feedback about Hancom Office that comes with this tablet
-* **Concept 2** describes about the screen of the tablet
+* **Concept Y** describes about the screen of the tablet
-* **Concept 3** Captured sentences that described the keyboard and battery performance
+* **Concept Z** Captured sentences that described the keyboard and battery performance

 ```
-    Concept 1
+    Concept X
     [Sentence 1] :	[u" Combined with any Bluetooth Keyboard and the Hancom Officer suite (it's free!), it's almost exactly like your Microsoft Office at home"]
     [Sentence 2] :	[u'2 is first and foremost a pseudo-laptop replacement computer, especially when you have specialized office apps like the (full version of) Hancom Office']
     [Sentence 3] :	[u' - The Hancom office app is only a viewer, but you can use OfficeSuite, WPS Office or QuickOfficeHD to have a near 95% Microsoft compatible experience']
     [Sentence 4] :	[u' The Hancom office is very useful, I now have no need to get Microsoft Office 2013 for my laptop']
     [Sentence 5] :	[u' Samsungs free office suite is just like working with Microsoft office']

-    Concept 2
+    Concept Y
     [Sentence 1] :	[u' Pros: Large screen Fast computing processing speeds / large amount of Ram Beautiful looking screen with large resolution Easy setup with secure packaging Highly customizable with smooth operation']
     [Sentence 2] :	[u'2: 1) the large screen allows for effective split window use; 2) the large screen is great for reading technical textbooks']
     [Sentence 3] :	[u" Apps do not transition well from full screen to partial screen, and most are nearly useless in quarter-screen, so don't put too much faith in that multi-app functionality"]
     [Sentence 4] :	[u" The stylus is incredibly useful to write notes and the fact that the screen is so large really makes you feel like you're just using an actual notepad"]
     [Sentence 5] :	[u' Second, the on-screen keyboard keeps popping up!
 The BT keyboard is connected and working, but any pen-clicking on the screen slides up the on-screen keyboard as well']

-    Concept 3
+    Concept Z
     [Sentence 1] :	[u' Battery life: At first average battery life between charges was about four hours']
     [Sentence 2] :	[u" I've read however that those using the Logitech Bluetooth keyboard are now experiencing issues with their Logitech keyboards after updating to lollipop"]
     [Sentence 3] :	[u' Second, the on-screen keyboard keeps popping up!
 The BT keyboard is connected and working, but any pen-clicking on the screen slides up the on-screen keyboard as well']
     [Sentence 4] :	[u' Now my Logitech Pro keyboard no longer works and the Samsung screen keyboard works randomly']
     [Sentence 5] :	[u" - Battery life and charging times could be better if you're used to an older Transformer that had a battery in the keyboard dock"]
 ```
-**Note:** Few concepts showed redundant information, so selected only three concepts from the full result to show a sample of the output
+**Note:** Few concepts showed redundant information, so selected only three concepts randomly(without following any order) for this example.
+Here X,Y and Z represents 5th, 3rd and 7th concepts respectively in the actual output.

 **We can use LSA to get the important words instead of sentences by doing SVD on transpose matrix of tf-idf matrix.
 I've added instruction below to choose between words/sentences while executing the program.**